Matt Vierling Player Props: Tigers vs. Rangers

-The Detroit Tigers, including Matt Vierling (.500 on-base percentage in past 10 games, 162 points above season-long percentage), take on starter Martin Perez and the Texas Rangers at Globe Life Field, Tuesday at 8:05 PM ET.
+Matt Vierling and his .474 on-base percentage over his past 10 games (142 points higher than his season-long percentage), will be in action for the Detroit Tigers against the Texas Rangers and Dane Dunning on June 28 at 8:05 PM ET.

-In his last game, he had three hits (going 3-for-5 with a double) against the Rangers.
+He had a hitless performance in his most recent game (0-for-4) against the Rangers.

 Matt Vierling Game Info & Props vs. the Rangers